Rating: ![]()

 To start with, although there are plenty of tie-ins to things that happen later in the Matsumoto-verse, the story is fairly self-contained.
 It's also rather inconclusive--it is, after all, an origin story--but there aren't a lot of characters that the viewer needs to know by reputation to appreciate.
 Unfortunately, knowing them by reputation is the main reason you'd bother watching.

 The visuals share this lack of coherence.
 Several scenes don't have a particularly good sense of space, and the backgrounds, though not badly painted, are uninspired.
-Maetel Legend also looks much older than it is, a disappointment in in light of what could have been.
+Maetel Legend also looks much older than it is, a disappointment in in light of what could have been (and was, in other more recent Matsumoto-verse series like Queen Emeraldas).
 I don't mind that the character designs and visual style have the classic look of other Matsumoto series.
-But, unlike Queen Emeraldas, Maetel Legend features the rough art, choppy animation, and weak coloring of lower-budget series of the Galaxy Express era.
-On the positive side, there are a few notably creepy scenes involving the mechanization process.
+What I mind is the rough art, choppy animation, and weak coloring, all of which are a little too familiar from lower-budget series of the Galaxy Express era.
+On the positive side, there are a few memorably creepy scenes involving the mechanization process.

-The voice acting in Japanese is broad and a bit cheesy, but that mostly fits with the production, and the Queen has a few solid dramatic scenes.
-On the other hand, apparently taking a machine body does something weird to your synthetic sinuses, since Hardgear has an appropriately evil but amusingly nasal voice.
-The dub isn't bad at all, with Hardgear probably being the standout voice, and although I liked Emeraldas' slightly harsher voice, Maetel apparently inherited Hardgear's perpetual head cold.
 Musically, the production is surprisingly quiet.
 What music there is is unremarkable.

+The voice acting in Japanese is broad and a bit cheesy, but that mostly fits with the production, and Keiko Han as the Queen has a few solid dramatic scenes.
+On the other hand, apparently taking a machine body does something weird to your synthetic sinuses, since Hardgear (Takashi Matsuyama) has an appropriately evil but amusingly nasal voice.
+The dub isn't bad at all, with Dan Green's Hardgear probably being the standout voice.
+Although I liked Veronica Taylor's slightly harsher take on Emeraldas, Maetel (Lisa Ortiz) apparently inherited Hardgear's perpetual head cold.

 In the end, Maetel Legend is an interesting story about Maetel's past for fans of Galaxy Express 999 and its kin.
 For those who aren't, the story functions on its own, but it's just too poorly constructed for me to be able to recommend it unless you're very much in the mood for a tragic sci-fi fairy tale.

 Probably not the best of the stories that make up Leiji Matsumoto's universe, but it's still one of them, and an important one at that.
 The themes of sacrificing one's humanity to technology are handled in many other anime; some include Gunnm, Ghost in the Shell, AD Police Files, and Angel Cop, none of which have anything else thematically in common with Maetel Legend.
-Better matches are tragic fairy tales or allegories like Windaria or Weathering Continent
+Better matches are tragic fairy tales or allegories like Windaria or Weathering Continent.

 All things considered, there is some fairly strong violent content.
 Appropriately rated 13+ by USM.